 What is the outlook for the agreement?

-The fate of the Iran nuclear deal remains uncertain, although some experts see Biden’s victory in the U.S. presidential election as an opportunity for renewed diplomacy.
-Biden has said the United States would rejoin the agreement if Iran returns to compliance, but that he also wants to negotiate a successor agreement to address Iran’s other activities, such as its missile program.
+The fate of the Iran nuclear deal remains uncertain.
+Biden has said the United States will rejoin the agreement if Iran returns to compliance, but that he also wants to negotiate a successor agreement to address Iran’s other activities, such as its missile program.